ps5-payload-dev/gdbsrv/README.md

 ```

 ## Known issues
-Symbols from dynamic sony libraries are not loaded correctly at the moment.
+- Symbols from dynamic sony libraries are not loaded correctly at the moment.
+- Signals like SIGINT (Ctrl-C) submitted from gdb are not interpreted correctly.

 ## Reporting Bugs
 If you encounter problems with ps5-payload-gdbsrv, please [file a github issue][issues].